Volume forms on moduli spaces of d-differentials: Finiteness of the volume of

 Recall that by Corollary~\ref{cor:P:bijection}, we can identify $\strate$ with $\lstrate$.
 Let $\ilstrate$ be the subset of $\lstrate$ consisting of elements $(\hat{X},\hat{\omega},\tau)$ such that the area of the flat surface defined by $\hat{\omega}$ is at most $1$.
 By definition, we have

 Theorem~\ref{thm:main} will follow from \begin{Theorem} The volume of $\ilstrate$ with respect to $d\vol$ is finite. \end{Theorem}

 To prove Theorem~\ref{th:vol:finite:a:diff} we will use a similar strategy to the one introduced by Masur and Smillie in \cite[Sect.
 10]{MS91}.
-Namely, we will cover $\lstrate$ by a finite family of open subsets, each of which is homeomorphic to an open subset of a linear subspace in a fixed $\C$-vector space.
-The subsets in this family arise from the Delaunay triangulations of surfaces in $\lstrate$.
+Namely, we will cover $\lstrate$ by a finite family of open subsets arising from the Delaunay triangulations.
 We then show that the intersection of each open in this family with the set $\ilstrate$ has finite volume.